TomaszK94/SQL/README.md

 plt.show()
 ```
 **Here's the breakdown of the most demanded skills for the top 10 highest paying data analyst jobs in 2023:**
-- **SQL** dominates the list, being the most requested skill, with a count of 8, underscoring its foundational importance in data analysis.
+- `SQL` dominates the list, being the most requested skill, with a count of 8, underscoring its foundational importance in data analysis.
-- **Python** is closely following, with a count of 7, reflecting its widespread use in data manipulation and analysis.
+- `Python` is closely following, with a count of 7, reflecting its widespread use in data manipulation and analysis.
-- **Tableau**, a popular data visualization tool, appears 6 times, emphasizing the demand for skills in presenting data insights.
+- `Tableau`, a popular data visualization tool, appears 6 times, emphasizing the demand for skills in presenting data insights.
-- **R** are next, with being listed 4 times, showcasing their relevance in statistical analysis and data management.
+- `R` are next, with being listed 4 times, showcasing their relevance in statistical analysis and data management.
-- **Excel** appears 3 times, indicating its continued importance for data management and analysis tasks.
+- `Excel` appears 3 times, indicating its continued importance for data management and analysis tasks.
-- **Pandas**, a Python library, has a count of 3, highlighting its significance in data processing tasks.
+- `Pandas`, a Python library, has a count of 3, highlighting its significance in data processing tasks.
-- **Snowflake**, a cloud-based data warehousing tool, also appears 3 times, indicating the growing need for cloud-based data solutions.
+- `Snowflake`, a cloud-based data warehousing tool, also appears 3 times, indicating the growing need for cloud-based data solutions.
-- **AWS, Azure, and Power BI** each have 2 mentions, pointing to the importance of cloud computing and business intelligence tools in high-paying data analyst roles.
+- `AWS, Azure, and Power BI` each have 2 mentions, pointing to the importance of cloud computing and business intelligence tools in high-paying data analyst roles.

-In summary, the chart reflects that technical proficiency in programming (SQL, Python), data visualization (Tableau, Power BI), and cloud platforms (AWS, Azure, Snowflake) is critical for landing top-paying data analyst jobs.
+In summary, the chart reflects that technical proficiency in programming (**SQL**, **Python**), data visualization (**Tableau**, **Power BI**), and cloud platforms (**AWS**, **Azure**, **Snowflake**) is critical for landing top-paying data analyst jobs.

 ![Top Paying Skills](Visualization/2_top_paying_job_skills.png)